 - State or Territorial identification card

-- Candidates are not permitted to disclose or discuss with anyone, including instructors, information about the exam questions or answers seen in your examination.
-(This includes posting or discussing questions on the Internet and social media websites).
+- Candidates are not permitted to disclose or discuss with anyone, including instructors, information about the examination questions or answers seen during their examination.
+(This includes posting or discussing questions on the internet and social media websites).

-- Reconstructing exam items using your memory of your exam or the memory of others is prohibited.
+- Reconstructing exam items using their memory of their exam or the memory of others is prohibited

-- Candidates are not permitted to seek help from anyone in answering exam question.
+- Candidates are not permitted to seek help from anyone in answering examination questions.

 - Candidates are not permitted to remove examination materials or notes about the examination from the testing center.

-- Failing to follow testing regulations or the instructions of the test administrator.
+- Failing to follow testing regulations or the instructions of the test administrator; or

 - Creating a disturbance of any kind.

 PSYCHOMOTOR EXAM COMPLAINTS

 Candidates may file an official complaint with the National Registry Representative for any reason during the administration of an Advanced Level Psychomotor Examination.
 Some common examples may include, but are not limited to: